debanik1997/Prot-Search/README.md

 yarn - https://classic.yarnpkg.com/en/docs/install/#mac-stable

 Also, to generate some supporting files, you would require the Uniprot FASTA file which can be downloaded from:
 Uniprot FASTA File - ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz

+Place the Uniprot File in /data directory once downloaded

 ## Web-App
 ### To start server